 A national Trachoma Action Plan (TAP) is usually developed during a 5-day workshop.
 The workshop is participatory, which means everyone who has a stake in an intervention is given a voice to decide together and act together.

 A Trachoma Action Plan will accomplish the following:

-Outline the path to trachoma elimination (by the year 2020 or sooner)
+Outline the path to trachoma elimination (with a nationally-appropriate target date)

 - Use mapping data to generate annual milestones for implementation.